Exabyte-io/documentation/docs/tutorials/dft/chemical/reaction-profile-vasp.md

-# Calculate Reaction Profile Using the Nudged Elastic Band (NEB) method
+# Calculate Reaction Energy Profile Using the Nudged Elastic Band (NEB) method

 This tutorial page explains how to calculate the energy reaction profile and activation barrier for the multi-dimensional energy space of chemical reactions via the **Nudged Elastic Bands (NEB) method**, by making use of the [interpolated sets](../../../materials-designer/header-menu/advanced/interpolated-set.md) of intermediate image structures introduced in a [separate tutorial](../../materials/interpolated-sets.md).

 We consider the example of a one-dimensional, three-atom molecule of Hydrogen (H3) throughout the present tutorial, and shall be making use of [VASP](../../../software-directory/modeling/vasp/overview.md) as the main simulation engine.

 Only the aspects of NEB calculations which are specific to VASP will be reviewed here.
-For a more general introduction to how such calculations are performed and defined on our platform, the reader is referred to [this alternative tutorial page](neb-qe.md).
+For a more general introduction to how such calculations are performed and defined on our platform, the reader is referred to [this alternative tutorial page](reaction-profile-qe.md).

 ## Workflow Structure